 A selected list of projects that I did or am involved in.
 Click an image to get a description of the project and the used technologies and skills.
-At the bottom, you can find a non-exhaustive unified list of skills and technologies that I use(d) for your convenience.

 To run a user study which allows to gather feedback in an interactive way, I built a web application using Angular on the client-side and Node.js on the server-side.
 The feedback is for the result of an algorithm I designed, which extracts a concern (feature model and the corresponding API for each feature) of a software framework.
 The framework I mainly used is the Android SDK (specifically the notifications part).

-I am part of a team (as the Lead Software Developer/Software Architect) working on TouchCORE, which is a multitouch-enabled tool for agile concern-oriented software design modeling aimed at developing scalable and reusable software design models.
+I was part of a team (as the Lead Software Developer/Software Architect) working on TouchCORE, which is a multitouch-enabled tool for agile concern-oriented software design modeling aimed at developing scalable and reusable software design models.